balellu/ocp-nodejs/README.md

 -----------------
 This is a simple Node.js app that will display the world famous "Hello World"

 Container image for this application is stored at quay.io/pbalellu/njs-demo-app.
-This can be directly deployed
+This can be directly deployed as an image or by unsing the kube-files/ude-demoapp-deploy.yaml